h-yung/tweet-getter-analyzer/README.md

 npm start
 ```

-Start the web app in a second terminal
+Start the web app in a second terminal:

 ```
 cd frontend